lionwarriorjr/conversation-cloud-tagger/README.md

 You can also run the code by setting up a Kubernetes context using minikube (install minikube first).
 Then cd into the kubernetes/ folder and run kubectl apply -f mltox.yaml.
 The ML prediction pipeline image will then be run on containers inside pods for this local deployment.

+The kafka code can be seen in the file "HowToRunOnGCP.txt" - however, it does require being added to our GCP as a collaborator (please let us know if you would like to be added and which email to add you with).
 ### Evaluation Plan